stassa/indexed_terms/README.md

 Inspect the test file, src(indexed_terms.plt) for more information on the tests themselves and on the usage of the predicates in this module.

+To stop the tests from running when the project loads, edit the project load file, load_project.pl (in the project rood directory).

 ## Iterm indices